microsoft/FluidExamples/fluid-react-starter/README.md

     };
 ```

-When just starting the app with `npm run start`, the `useFrs` value here is false and the second set of values will be used.
-Here, we see that our orderer and storage URLs that point to the service are directed towards 'http://localhost:7070'.
-The `user` object being passed into the `InsecureTokenProvider` will identify the current member's user ID and user name in the application.

-### Run the app against an Azure Fluid Relay service (FRS) instance

-To run the app against a deployed FRS instance, the first set of `connectionConfig` values in `config.ts` need to be updated as the `useFrs` boolean will now be set to true.
-The tenant ID, orderer, and storage URLs should match those provided to you as part of the FRS onboarding process.

 As we can see, the `tokenProvider` value here is now an `FrsAzFunctionTokenProvider` which will make a request to an Azure function to return a signed token for the provided user.
 This is done so that the tenant key, that is also provided during FRS onboarding, does not need to be stored on client-side code.
 Instead, the Azure function is responsible for fetching the appropriate key for the `tenantId` we provided and signing the token using it.
 Please see [this repo](https://github.com/microsoft/FrsAzureFunctions) to clone an example Azure function that provides the API that this token provider would use.

 Once our Azure function is set up, we just need to pass in the URL for it to the `FrsAzFunctionTokenProvider` constructor.

-After filling these values in, please run the following commands in a terminal window:
+After filling these values in, run the following commands in a terminal window:

 ```
 npm i